karimarttila/karimarttila.github.io/_posts/2017-11-09-aws-batch-and-docker-containers.md

 ### Conclusions

 AWS provides an excellent batch processing framework which beautifully integrates to all other AWS services — no need to create an in-house solution for your batch processing.
-This idea nicely fits to the paradigm “[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49)”.
+This idea nicely fits to the paradigm "[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49)".

 Both writers are AWS Certified Solutions Architects Associate, architecting and implementing AWS projects in Tieto CEM Finland.
 If you are interested about starting a new AWS project in Finland, you can contact us with firstname.lastname at tieto.com.

 Kari Marttila & Timo Tapanainen

-* Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>
+* Kari Marttila's Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>
-* Timo Tapanainen’s Home Page in LinkedIn: <https://www.linkedin.com/in/timo-tapanainen/>
+* Timo Tapanainen's Home Page in LinkedIn: <https://www.linkedin.com/in/timo-tapanainen/>